ahmadibrahim/REST-DOC/nommage_des_ressources.md

-## Naming reso (URI)
+## Naming resources (URI)
-En plus d'utiliser les verbes HTTP de manière appropriée, il est indispensable de créer des URI qui rendent l'usage de l'API simple et intuitive.
+In addition to using HTTP verbs properly, it is essential to create URI that make the use of simple and intuitive API.

 Une API REST est constituée :
 - d'une collection d'URIs